nightfallai/nightfall-python-sdk/README.md

 ## Contributing

 Contributions are welcome!
 Open a pull request to fix a bug, or open an issue to discuss a new feature or change.
-Please adhere to the linting criteria defined in `checkstyle.xml`, and be sure to add unit tests for any new functionality you add.
+Please adhere to the linting criteria expected by flake8, and be sure to add unit tests for any new functionality you add.

 Refer to `CONTRIBUTING.md` for the full details.

 ## License

 This code is licensed under the terms of the MIT License.
 See [here](https://opensource.org/licenses/MIT) for more information.

-Java is licensed by Oracle.
-See [here](https://www.oracle.com/java/technologies/javase/jdk-faqs.html) for more information.

 Please create an issue with a description of your problem, or open a pull request with the fix.